Because I/O operations are usually slow and have side effect.

 Protobuf contract

-format, declaring both language agnostic data structures and operations while benefiting from auto-generated plumbing code (base class, helpers, …).
+gRPC contract is written via protobuf format, declaring both language agnostic data structures and operations while benefiting from auto-generated plumbing code (base class, helpers, …).

 |